bailey27/cppcryptfs/INSTALL.md

 You may get an compilation error in atlenc.h.
 This file is from Microsoft.
 They may have fixed the problem by the time you read this.

-If you gete a compilation error on line 726 of atlenc.h, then you need to start a text editor as administrator and edit the file.
+If you get a compilation error on line 726 of atlenc.h, then you need to start a text editor as administrator and edit the file.

 change on line 726